-Humans live primarily in rural or urban communities26, building their homes, shelters and institutions, while using environmental resources to satisfy their human needs.
+Humans live primarily in rural or urban communities25, building their homes, shelters, and institutions, while using environmental resources to satisfy their human needs.
 Depending on the carrying capacity of ecosystems, these settlements and their use of environmental resources will affect environmental conditions, as well as human wellbeing and health.
 Population data can be used not only as a reference but also in combination with other environment statistics to construct indicators.
 For instance, in combination with housing, water and sanitation statistics, they can provide determinants of the environmental sustainability of human settlements and environmental health.

 The main statistics pertaining to this topic are rural, urban and total population, including population density (population/km2).
 These statistics are a very important and a pivotal element for our environment and its sustainability.
-Already in the 18th century Thomas Malthus suggested that growing population rates would exceed resource growth leading to catastrophic overpopulation27 because population grew exponentially while food supply grew arithmetically.
+Already in the 18th century Thomas Malthus suggested that growing population rates would exceed resource growth leading to catastrophic overpopulation26 because population grew exponentially while food supply grew arithmetically.
 These Malthusian catastrophes have not taken place on a global scale due to progress in agricultural technology.
 However, nowadays many argue that future pressures on food production, combined with threats such as global warming, make overpopulation a still more serious threat in the future (source: Wikipedia Encyclopedia).

-In January 2017, total population of Curação increased to more than 160,000 inhabitants, the population density 361 people/km2 which is high and comparable with Japan (348), the Philippines (352) and Puerto Rico (376).
-Other benchmarks for population density are Caribbean small states; 18, Colombia; 44, Dominican
+In January 2018, total official population of Curaçao decreased very slightly to 160,012 inhabitants with a population density of 361 people/km2.
+This is high and comparable with Japan (347), the Philippines (358) and Puerto Rico (360).
+Other benchmarks for population density are Caribbean small states; 18, Colombia; 45, Dominican Republic; 220 and the Netherlands; 51127.
+The number of households in 2018 was 58384.

-26 At present there are no (separate) urban and rural population figures.
+25 At present there are no (separate) urban and rural population figures.
 However, in the future the CBS is planning to do so.

-27 Thomas Robert Malthus (1798) 'An Essay on the Principle of Population'.
+26 Thomas Robert Malthus (1798) 'An Essay on the Principle of Population'.
 One immediate impact of Malthus's book was that it fueled the debate about the size of the population in Britain and led to (or at least greatly accelerated) the passing of the Census Act 1800.
 This Act enabled the holding of a national census in England, starting in 1801 and continuing every ten years to the present.
+27 World Bank figures 2018.